YanaKnysh/SvgImageResizing/README.md

 # SvgImageResizing
-Test task for resizing SVG image using Angular and C#.
+Test task for resizing SVG image using Angular and .NET.

 API: RectangleAPI - .NET 7 web application with RectangleController.
 It has two methods:
 - GET /rectangle/initialsize - returns initial size of rectangle